About Johnstone-Clarke Law Office

 ABOUT JOHNSTONE-CLARKE LAW OFFICE

 Johnstone-Clarke Law Office was founded in 2003 by Lori Johnstone-Clarke to provide specialized services to First Nation individuals and organizations.
 The office is located on the Asimakaniseekan Askiy Indian Reserve in Saskatoon, Saskatchewan and is in the same building as SIGA, FSIN and Peace Hills Trust.
-Johnstone-Clarke Law is a general law practice dealing with treaty rights protection, First Nation issues, Band business and governance matters, specific claim/TLE reserve creation, trusts, elections, bylaw and policy development, employment, gaming, business, civil litigation, and criminal litigation.
+Johnstone-Clarke Law is a general law practice dealing with treaty rights protection, First Nation issues, Band business and governance matters, specific claim/TLE reserve creation, trusts, elections, bylaw and policy development, employment, gaming, business, and civil litigation.

 ABOUT LORI K. JOHNSTONE-CLARKE

 Lori is a member of the Mistawasis Cree First Nation.
 She was raised on a farm on the reserve until she left to attend high school at the Athol Murray College of Notre Dame.
 Upon graduating, she attended Dalhousie University and began pursuing her Bachelor of Arts degree.
 Lori returned to Saskatchewan to complete her Bachelor of Arts at the University of Saskatchewan.
 Through the encouragement of her husband, parents and grandparents, Lori decided to continue her education and pursue a career in law.
 Although she wasn’t sure how she would make it happen as she and her husband had two small children and tight finances.
 However, through a great amount of hard work and determination, Lori graduated from the University of Saskatchewan College Of Law in 2001.